Conditional ergodicity in infinite dimension: Local ergodic theorems

-It is interesting to compare Theorem \ref{thm:wk02} to the weak-* ergodic theorems obtained in \cite[section 2.2]{HMS11} in terms of asymptotic coupling.
-In contrast to those results, Theorem \ref{thm:wk02} requires no specific recurrence structure, Markovian couplings, control on the coupling probability $\alpha$ as a function of $x,x'$, or even the existence of an invariant probability.
-On the other hand, Theorem \ref{thm:wk02} requires the asymptotic coupling to converge sufficiently rapidly so that $\sum d(X_n,X_n')^2<\infty$ (this is not a serious issue in most applications), while the results in \cite{HMS11} are in principle applicable to couplings with an arbitrarily slow convergence rate.
+It is interesting to compare Theorem~\ref{thmm:wk02} to the weak-* ergodic theorems obtained in \cite{HMS11}, Section~2.2, in terms of asymptotic coupling.
+In contrast to those results, Theorem~\ref{thmm:wk02} requires no specific recurrence structure, Markovian couplings, control on the coupling probability $\alpha$ as a function of $x,x'$ or even the existence of an invariant probability.
+On the other hand, Theorem~\ref{thmm:wk02} requires the asymptotic coupling to converge sufficiently rapidly so that $\sum d(X_n,X_n')^2<\infty$ (this is not a serious issue in most applications), while the results in \cite{HMS11} are in principle applicable to couplings with an arbitrarily slow convergence rate.
 These results are therefore complementary.

-However, it should be emphasized that the feature of Theorem \ref{thm:wk02} that is of key importance for our purposes is that its proof reduces the problem to the local zero-two law of section \ref{sec:loc02}.
-Using this technique, we can therefore extend the applicability of purely measure-theoretic results that are based on zero-two laws to a wide class of weak-* ergodic Markov chains.
-This idea will be crucial to establishing conditional ergodicity in degenerate infinite-dimensional models (see section \ref{sec:examples} for examples).
+However, it should be emphasized that the feature of Theorem~\ref{thmm:wk02} that is of key importance for our purposes is that its proof reduces the problem to the local zero--two law of Section~\ref{sec:loc02}.
+Using this technique, we can therefore extend the applicability of purely measure-theoretic results that are based on zero--two laws to a wide class of weak-* ergodic Markov chains.
+This idea will be crucial to establishing conditional ergodicity in degenerate infinite-dimensional models (see Section~\ref{sec:examples} for examples).